-- Thailand Visa on Arrival fee for Taiwanese is 2000 THB (visa fee waiver extended until 31 October 2019).
+- Thailand Visa on Arrival fee for Taiwanese is 2000 THB (visa fee waiver until 30 April 2020).

 - Address of hotel in Thailand and booking confirmation.
 If you haven’t booked your accommodation yet, book your hotel on Booking.com or Agoda.

 - A proof that you have funds of at least 10,000 THB per person and 20,000 THB per family for your stay in Thailand.
 Funds can be shown in any currency, showing equivalent amount in Taiwan dollars will work too.